 Another interesting detail about Riot's new logo is the colour scheme which now features just two different colours - a pale red background and white letters with the fists, as opposed to the old colour scheme with bright red, white and black.

 This simplification should make life easier on Riot when it comes to using the logo in animations, forums and smaller screens but may face some backlash from fans.
-Tyler1, the popular streamer falls into the later group and you can see his reaction on the livestream VoD but viewer discretion is advised.
+Tyler1, the popular streamer falls into the later group and you can see his VoD but viewer discretion is advised.